bagaskhoshi/SQL-cheatsheet/README.md

 SELECT * FROM table_name; /* * mean all */

-SELECT DISTICT FROM table_name; /* The SELECT DISTINCT statement is used to return only distinct (different) values. */
+SELECT DISTINCT FROM table_name; /* The SELECT DISTINCT statement is used to return only distinct (different) values. */
 ```

 `SELECT WHERE`